gina-yang/QBIO499/HW1/README.md

 The script outputs the threshold, the starting and ending positions of each ORF longer than the threshold, +1 (if ORF was found in the forward direction) or -1 (if ORF was found in the reverse complement), and finally the ORF itself.

-The getthresh() and printORF2d() functions can also be called manually on a nucleotide string as
+The ORFs of a desired nucleotide string can also be obtained without running the script with the commands

 `>>>threshold = getthresh(sequenceString, numSimulations)`

 `>>>printORF2d(sequenceString, threshold)`

 where sequenceString is the nucleotide string and numSimulations denotes the number of simulations to run.

 *Note: the script slows significantly as the number of simulations increases.
 This is due to the inefficiency of shuffling a long string.*